tfeb/warranted/README.md

 # Warranted commands
-\[**This documentation and the utility itself are currently in a rudimentary state: *caveat emptor*.**]
+\[**This documentation, and the utility itself, are currently in a rudimentary state: *caveat emptor*.**]

 This is a primitive utility which allows you to 'warrant' certain commands using one or more configuration files.
 It's like a tiny version of `sudo` except without the implication of SUID or most of the complexity, and probably without most of the security either.

 So what's it useful for?
 MacOS has recently developed a complicated layer of privacy controls which mean that programs (not just applications with GUIs: anything) which want to access data such as contacts &c need permission to do so.
 This access control is completely orthogonal to the Unix filesystem permissions.

-This is fine ... unless you want to run cron jobs which, say, run scripts or other programs in order to, for instance, make backups: if you try to run anything which walks over your home directory then it will fail.
+This is fine ... unless you want to run periodic background jobs which run scripts or other programs in order to, for instance, make backups: if you try to run anything which walks over your home directory then it will either fail altogether or pop up dialogue boxes at odd times, which is not the behaviour you want from cron jobs.

 There is a solution to this: you can grant specified programs 'full disk access' which allows them to bypass all this.
 There is some mechanism I don't understand which decides which program needs to have that access: for instance if you sit in a terminal window and type